wmglab-duke/ascent/docs/source/Validation.md

 </tbody>
 </table>

-For all “preset” cuff JSON files based on our Micro-Leads cuff measurements, we recessed the contacts by 50 µm.
+For all "preset" cuff JSON files based on our Micro-Leads cuff measurements, we recessed the contacts by 50 µm.
 Though we were not able to directly measure the recess depth of the contacts, Micro-Leads informed us that the surface of the electrode metal could never be